SummaryRead the full fact sheet

 How to drink responsibly

-Remember that you don’t always have to drink alcohol to have a good time.
-If you are looking to drink less at an event or on a night out, here are some strategies you can use a range of strategies to monitor and reduce your intake:
+Remember you don’t always have to drink alcohol to have a good time.
+If you are looking to drink less at an event or on a night out, here are some strategies you can use to monitor and reduce your intake:

 - Eat before and while drinking to slow the absorption of alcohol into your bloodstream.